carnegiemellonracing/driverless-docker/README.md

 [Docker desktop](https://docs.docker.com/desktop/) recommended, as it has multiple useful tools (e.g., GUI, docker compose, etc...)

 > [!WARNING]
+> There are a few potential pitfalls when isntalling docker desktop.
+This list below is not comprehensive, but we will aim to update it as new issues/solutions are found:
+>
+> 1. For Linux Users, ensure that you add your user to the docker group at the end of setup (see [docker guide](https://docs.docker.com/engine/install/linux-postinstall/)).
+This will ensure you're running the container with the correct permissions! (see [issue](https://github.com/carnegiemellonracing/driverless-docker/issues/4))
-> For MacOS users ensure rosetta setting in docker desktop is unchecked (see [issue](https://github.com/carnegiemellonracing/driverless-docker/issues/1))
+> 2. For MacOS users ensure rosetta setting in docker desktop is unchecked (see [issue](https://github.com/carnegiemellonracing/driverless-docker/issues/1))

 it is also recommended to install Visual Studio Code (VSCode) along with the Dev Containers extension to work with the docker container